imranq/tarteel-musullah/readme.md

 * Fix the issue when users repeat a verse that it doesn't
     * Remove repetitious phrases
 * Look into switching to streamlit
+* Add ability to capture english and arabic

 ## Algorithmic approaches
 * Whisper model to transcribe speech to arabic using Tarteel AI